OnstakInc/cisco-tetration-hol/labguide/module07/README.md

 <div class="step" id="step-018"><a href="#step-018" style="font-weight:bold">Step 018</a></div>

-It will take a few minutes for the connection to become active.
-Refresh the screen until the status indicates Success.
+After a few minutes, the warning icon that indicates scopes have not been committed will disappear.

-> If the Connection Status does not change to Success,  check the messages in the Configuration Details.
+> You may have to refresh your screen a few times.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module07/images/module07_018.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module07/images/module07_018.png" style="width:100%;height:100%;"></a>